cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

     (env-loop env)))
 ```

-The difference with `lookup-variable-value` is that in `set-variable-value!` we are trying to find the value,
+The difference with `lookup-variable-value` is that in `set-variable-value!` we are trying to find the variable,
 and in the first frame we find which contains the variable we change this variable's value for the current value.
 If the frame doesn't contain it we start the `env-loop` over the enclosing environment.
 The recursion breaks when we end up with the empty environment (unbound variable) or when we find a variable and have set it.

-And to define a variable we get the first frame of the environment and add the variable as a key with the value as a value.
+Furthermore,to define a variable we get the first frame of the environment and add the variable as a key with the value as a value.
 (So we add it to the top-level frame, the global environment.)

 ```